mdotstrange/MdotsCustomPlaymakerActions/README.md

 I can't guarantee any support on these but if you have questions please post them in the Playmaker forum as I'm always hanging out there [Playmaker forums](http://hutonggames.com/playmakerforum/index.php)

+### If you want all the actions just download the "mdsPMActions.unitypackage"

 ## Add Knockback Force